 Thanks for reading 853.
-The site offers news and commentary on issues concerning Greenwich, Charlton, Blackheath, Woolwich, and the wider south-east London area.
+The site offers news and explores issues concerning Greenwich borough and the wider south-east London area.

-It goes to council meetings, it reads the documents, puts in Freedom of Information requests, and talks to people – the stuff the local press gave up doing a long time ago, or is now seeking public handouts to do.
+It goes to council meetings, it reads the documents, puts in Freedom of Information requests, and talks to people – the stuff the local press gave up doing off its own bat a long time ago.
 It’s a proud member of the Independent Community News Network.

 And most importantly, its readers now help fund it.
 Without this funding, the site couldn’t continue and much of what is here would go unreported.
-If you’d like to join the growing band of 853 supporters, visit www.patreon.com/853.
+If you’d like to join the growing band of 853 supporters, visit Steady, PressPatron or Patreon to become a member.

-The bulk of what’s 853 does concerns Greenwich borough with the odd Lewisham story thrown in here and there where it’s of wider interest, with occasional coverage of stories in Bexley or across the water.
+The bulk of what’s 853 concerns Greenwich borough with the odd Lewisham story thrown in here and there where it’s of wider interest, with occasional coverage of stories in Bexley or across the water.
 It looks at politics, transport, infrastructure, planning and more.
 Historically this was a blog with a general slant towards the north and west of the borough, now we have a wider remit.

 Most stories are written by editor Darryl Chamberlain, but there’s more to 853…

 News: Stories you won’t read elsewhere, from council decisions to investigative pieces.

 Comment: This site started as a personal blog, and will still offer an editorial opinion from time to time.

 Mercury Man: The much-loved 1990s column from the then-leading local paper is back, pulling no punches while highlighting the good things in our communities.

 Viewpoint: Got a strong view on an aspect of life in our part of London?
 Submit a Viewpoint piece and get your voice heard.